teiniker/teiniker-lectures-softwaredesign/functional-programming/introduction/FunctionalProgramming.md

-# Introduction to Functional Programming in Java
+# Introduction to Functional Programming

 Functional programming in Java is a programming style that emphasizes the use of pure functions and immutable data structures to transform data.